-Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future benefits associated with the item will flow to the Consolidated Entity and the cost of the item can be measured reliably.
-All other repairs and maintenance are charged to the profit or loss and other comprehensive income during the financial year in which they are incurred.
+Subsequent costs are included in the asset's carrying amount or recognised as a separate asset, as appropriate, only when it is probable that future benefits associated with the item will flow to the Group and the cost of the item can be measured reliably.
+All other repairs and maintenance are charged to the profit or loss during the financial year in which they are incurred.